2 Hare Court: Notable members

 and Orlando Pownall KC who represented the Premier League footballer Adam Johnson at a trial over child sex allegations.

 Former notable members

 Former members include The Hon.
 Mr Justice Edis, who practised in chambers until 2013 when he was appointed a Justice of the High Court, and Dame Bobbie Cheema-Grubb, former member who practised in chambers until November 2015, when she was appointed a High Court judge.
-David Pannick KC, former member, acted for the lead claimant Gina Miller in the historic 11-justice Supreme Court case.